LukeFarch/api-parameter-analysis-tool-new/README.md

 8. **Localization Support**: Given the geographic nature of many parameters I identified, I suggest ensuring filters support various regional formats for coordinates, postal codes, and administrative boundaries.

-### Dependencies

-The implementation of these filters depends on:

-1. **Data Availability**: The presence of these parameters in the datasets being accessed
-2. **API Consistency**: The stability and consistency of the APIs being queried
-3. **UI Framework**: The capabilities of the UI framework being used to implement the filters
-4. **Backend Processing**: The ability to translate filter selections into appropriate API queries
-5. **User Research**: Validation of these filter priorities through user testing and feedback

-This comprehensive approach to filter categorization and prioritization will ensure the Sustainability Hub provides an intuitive, powerful search experience while accommodating the diverse parameter structures I identified in my API analysis.

 ## API Schema Templates